 Harvest mites are responsible for the condition known as trombiculosis.
-The two species that cause trombiculosis in dogs and cats are: Neotrombicula (syn.
+The two species that cause trombiculosis in dogs and cats are Neotrombicula (syn.
 Trombicula) autumnalis and Straelensia cynotis.
+Trombicula larvae (only parasitic stage) may also infest humans.

 Neotrombicula (Trombicula) autumnalis